containers/containertoolbx.org/install.md

 - shadow >= 4.9
 - systemd

-The following dependencies enable various optional features:
+If the following dependencies are available when building, then various optional features are enabled:
 - bash-completion
 - fish